-Getting prompt treatment can help prevent severe problems such as blindness.
+Getting prompt treatment can help prevent severe problems such as blindness or stroke.

 When giant cell arteritis is suspected, you will receive corticosteroids, such as prednisone, by mouth.
 These medicines are often started even before a biopsy is done.
 You may also be told to take aspirin.

 Most people begin to feel better within a few days after starting treatment.
 The dose of corticosteroids will be cut back very slowly.
 However, you will need to take medicine for 1 to 2 years.

 If the diagnosis of giant cell arteritis is made, in most people a biologic medicine called tocilizumab will be added.
 This medicine reduces the amount of corticosteroids needed to control the disease.

 Long-term treatment with corticosteroids can make bones thinner and increase your chance of a fracture.
 You will need to take the following steps to protect your bone strength.